Catch Trout. Explore Arizona. Join the Challenge.

-Arizona’s Trout Challenge Program was developed to encourage anglers to learn more about fishing opportunities in the state.
-Arizona Game and Fish Department manages many waters statewide to provide anglers the opportunity to catch several different species of trout, including two found only in the Southwest, Gila Trout and Apache Trout.
+Arizona’s Trout Challenge Program was developed to encourage anglers to learn more about fishing opportunities in Arizona.
+The Arizona Game and Fish Department manages many waters across the state to provide anglers the opportunity to catch several different species of trout, including the Gila Trout that is only found in Arizona and New Mexico, and the Apache Trout that is only found in the White Mountains of Arizona.

 Arizona Game and Fish Department